 The bonus becomes part of your total salary for the year.
 Let’s say your salary is $ 36,000, and your employer gives you a $ 500 bonus.
 You must now be taxed as if you were earning $ 36,500.
 Bonus calculations need to be changed to increase annual income.

 The bonus is taxed as regular employment income based on graded tax rates in the year of admission.
 The bonus will be shown on the T4 voucher.
-The bonus is subject to payroll deductions for income tax and government benefit programs such as the Canadian Pension Plan (CPP) / Quebec Pension Plan (QPP) and Employee Insurance (EI).
+The bonus is part of payroll deductions for income tax and government benefit programs such as the Canadian Pension Plan (CPP) and Quebec Pension Plan (QPP) and Employee Insurance (EI).

-Contributions: The amount of the deduction is usually determined by your average tax rate and the contributions required for the various government benefit programs in place in your province/territory.
+Contributions: The amount of the deduction is usually based on your average tax rate and the amount of money you have to pay into the different government benefit programs in your province or territory.

-Agreement Rules (SDA) in the Income Tax Act.
-The rules of the SDA are complicated, but essentially they were introduced to prevent you from deferring your income and taxing your bonus or other taxable benefits by having your employer defer your earnings earned in the current year to the next year.
-If the SDA rules are activated, you will have to pay the compensation tax in the current year, even if you receive the allowance in the following year.
+Rules (SDA) in the Income Tax Act.
+The rules of the SDA are complex, however their essential intention is to forestall you from delaying your income and not paying taxes to your bonus or different taxable advantages by using having your employer positioned your earnings from this year into subsequent yr.
+If the SDA regulations are in vicinity, you’ll have to pay the reimbursement tax in the present day 12 months, even in case you get the allowance the following 12 months.

-Your employer may ask you to inspect a copy of your appraisal report showing that you have adequate unused space for RRSP deductions, or you may ask you to complete a Canada Revenue Agency (CRA) form T1213 to make sure it has reasonable reasons to believe to be able to deduct the contribution of the RRSP.
+Your employer may ask you to inspect a copy of your appraisal report showing that you have adequate unused space for RRSP deductions, or it may ask you to complete a Canada Revenue Agency (CRA) form T1213 to make sure it has reasonable reasons to believe you are able to deduct the contribution of the RRSP.

-It is important that the company deducts the taxes from the bonus payment and pays the relevant CRA amounts promptly.
+It is important that the company deduct the taxes from the bonus payment and pay the relevant CRA amounts promptly.
 A qualified tax advisor can help you determine the amounts to deduct from an employee’s pay.